ng-conf/submissions-2015/README.md

 ng-conf 2015 is March 5-6th 2015 in Salt Lake City, Utah.
 We're looking for speakers who are passionate about sharing deep insights, useful tools, and crazy awesome ideas.

-The deadline for submissions is November 1st, 2014.

 We do not tolerate any form of harassment.
 See our code of conduct document [here](http://www.ng-conf.org/2014/public/downloads/anti-harassment.pdf).

+## Deadline

+The deadline for submissions is November 1st, 2014.

 ## Travel